Entanglement and chaos near critical point in strongly coupled gauge theory: Holographic Logarithmic Negativity for two adjacent subsystems

-This serves as a reminder that the HLN expression above is derived by considering the finite portion of the extremal areas of the adjacent subsystems.
-Consequently, the UV-divergence component is not evident in this expression.
-Nevertheless, if we work with the complete area expression, the UV divergence term will also appear in the negativity expression.
-Now one can compare this HLN expression with the one in \cite{Jain:2017xsu} for the AdS$_{d+1}$ Schwarzschild black hole.
-Please note that this comparison is valid in the limit of $Q \to 0$, which can be achieved by setting $\xi \to 0$.
-In the provided expression, the first three terms within the curly braces are inversely proportional to the squares of the lengths corresponding to the relevant boundary regions.
-The third term, which depends on $f(\xi)$, accounts for the product of the widths of two subregions and includes the $\hat{T}^4$ dependence.
-The second term will naturally disappear in the critical limit of $\xi \to 0$, rendering the HLN finite in the $\xi \to 2$ limit.
+Equation \eqref{slopadl} is finite in the critical limit $\xi \to 2$ while \eqref{dxil} is divergent at critical point $\lambda \to 1$ (equivalent to $\xi \to 2$) due to the factor $(1-\lambda^2)^{-\frac{1}{2}}$.
+Collectively the slope of HLN at low temperature limit diverges near the critical point with a power law behaviour which is similar to the power law behaviour obtained for the slope of MI in \cite{Ebrahim:2020qif}.
+Note that the explicit form of HLN (\ref{eq38}) is derived by considering the finite portion of the extremal areas of the adjacent subsystems.
+Nevertheless, if we take the complete area expression in to our consideration, the UV divergence term will also appear in the expression of negativity.
+We notice that all the $\xi$ dependent parts present in \eqref{eq38} collectively show an increasing behaviour with $\xi$.
+Also, as expected, in the critical limit $\xi \to 2$ the HLN is finite , since the individual HEEs are also finite at that parametric values.
+Now one can compare this HLN expression with the one in \cite{Jain:2017xsu} for the AdS$_{d+1}$ Schwarzschild black hole by setting $\xi \to 0$.
+The first three terms within the curly braces of \eqref{eq38} are inversely proportional to the squares of the lengths corresponding to the relevant boundary regions.
+The last term inside the square bracket depends on the product of the widths of two subregions.